 From 2004 to 2008, Mr. Caplan was recognized as a Southern California “Super Lawyer” by Los Angeles magazine, ranking him in the top 2.5 percent of Southern California lawyers age 40 or younger.
-In 2014, 2015 and 2016, Mr. Caplan was recommended by Legal 500 US for Trademark Litigation.
+Mr. Caplan was recommended by Legal 500 US in 2018 and the four years immediately preceding for Trademark Litigation.

 Represented Zynga in litigation against a network of individuals and entities which sold guidebooks containing “secrets” to Zynga’s games to unwitting consumers.
 In reality, the guidebooks merely replicated elements from Zynga’s games, and misused Zynga’s trademarks in an effort to dupe consumers.
 We disrupted the networks and recovered dozens of domain names used by the network.

 Represented Overture Services (Yahoo!’s predecessor in the paid search business) in a group of a fourteen separate lawsuits brought by Los Angeles car dealerships who claimed that paid search ads featuring the dealers’ names infringed their common trademark rights.
 The plaintiffs also alleged various state law business torts.
 Overture was concerned that the lawsuits could set a costly precedent if Overture could be held liable for the conduct of online advertisers.
 We resisted the state law claims using the Communications Decency Act’s immunity for ISPs, and through aggressive discovery established the weakness of the dealership’s trademark rights.
 We were then able to obtain settlements at a nuisance value for Overture.